 Le Pigeonnier - ALIG108

-Beautifully renovated former pigeon loft tucked under the roof.
+Nicely renovated former pigeon loft tucked under the roof.
 The apartment is deceptively spacious with plenty of room in both the salon and the bedroom.
-The living room with exposed beams is a private paradise, far from prying eyes, for billing and cooing!
-Private terrace garden and use of 2 outdoor pools.
+The living room with its exposed beams is a private paradise, far from prying eyes and just right for billing and cooing!
+Private terrace and use of 2 outdoor pools.
 Internet.
 Air conditioning in living area.
 1 bedroom / 1 bathroom.
 Sleeps 2.
 Third person can sleep on the mezzanine.
 Please note that Le Pigeonnier is reached by a steep staircase - not suitable for small children or persons of reduced mobility.

 About Le Pigeonnier